n8n-io/n8n-docs/docs/integrations/builtin/credentials/facebookgraph.md

 ### Generate an App Access Token

-Next, create an app access token to be used by your n8n credential and the products you selected:
+Next, create an app access token to use with your n8n credential and the products you selected:

 1. In a separate tab or window, open the [Graph API explorer](https://developers.facebook.com/tools/explorer/){:target=_blank .external-link}.
 2. Select the **Meta App** you just created in the **Access Token** section.